 It is also possible to travel from Venice Marco Polo Airport to Venice by boat.
 Vaporetto (waterbuses) are relatively cheap while airport shuttle boats and especially water taxis are fairly expensive, especially when compared to the cheap airport transfer bus services.

-Note that Venice Canova Treviso Airport (TSF), a major destination for cheap flights to Venice on low-cost airlines such as Ryanair and Wizz, is a completely different airport from Marco Polo.
+Cheap flights to Venice on low-cost airlines such as Ryanair and Wizz mostly use Venice Canova Treviso Airport (TSF) — a completely different airport from Marco Polo (VCE).
 Buses to Venice Treviso are the cheapest way to travel to this small airport from Venice and Mestre but no direct buses connect the two airports.
-Suntransfers quotes just less than €100 to travel between these two Venetian airports.
+Expect to pay nearly €100 for a pre-booked transfer car to travel between these two Venetian airports.